Alia's Birth: Production

 In April 2019, it was announced Poorna Jagannathan, Nikohl Boosheri, were cast for Alia's Birth, with Sam Abbas directing the film.

 Tatiana Bears, Nicole Townsend and Abbas were producing, with Sig De Miguel and Stephen Vincent co-producing.

 Shortly after the rest of the cast was released.

 Abbas released exclusively via The Hollywood Reporter a contest for female-filmmakers to submit their short works to be included in Alia's Birth.
 The response was tremendous, with hundreds of submissions He quoted, "While I can't talk much about the narrative, the importance of this short piece being female-directed is crucial, Alia's Birth is female-led, from the acting to behind the camera.
 I find it easier to communicate and collaborate when working with women.
 I grew up surrounded by amazing women, and my favorite films are led by women."
 Abbas also mentioned that the winner of the short film contest was filmmaker Sindha Agha.

 Release

 In May 2020, The Hollywood Reporter released a first-look of the feature with major information.
-The film was shortlisted for the 2020 Cannes Film festival before the festival was cancelled because of the COVID-19 pandemic.
 Abbas made it clear that the film was for theatrical viewings only.
 It would never have a life outside of theatres; no DVD/Blu-ray/VOD release.
-The film premiered on 26 August 2021.
+The film premiered on August 26, 2021.